Board and Staff

 Peggy is blessed with a terrific son and partner both of whom share her belief that each of us can make a huge difference in the world.
 She currently (when you do rescues the number always changes) has two sweet feline family members, Harley and Beatrice.
 The most recent addition to the family is a little rescued horse named Chester, who represents the beginning of a dream to have a Sanctuary where humans and animals come together for healing through connections of the heart and in nature.
 Daily meditation, hiking, kayaking, camping, spiritual exploration and amazing connections with family, friends, animals and nature make her heart sing.

-Alissa is a long-time nonprofit executive who most recently co-founded and served as co-Director of The Engage Network, a social venture nonprofit that provides best practices in citizen-driven organizing.
-As part of her role at Engage, she led or advised on complex engagement projects for groups like Habitat for Humanity International, Slow Food USA, Roots of Change, Green for All, Off the Mat Into the World and the Flawless Foundation.
+Alissa is the founding Executive Director of the Pollination Project, a foundation that gives daily $1000 grants to up-and-coming changemakers around the world.
+Prior to her role with the Pollination Project, she co-founded and served as co-Director of The Engage Network, a social venture nonprofit that provides best practices in citizen-driven organizing.
+She led or advised on complex civic engagement projects for groups like Habitat for Humanity International, Slow Food USA, Roots of Change, Green for All, Off the Mat Into the World and the Flawless Foundation.

-Prior to the founding of the Engage Network, Alissa served for eight years as Executive Director of Julia Butterfly Hill’s Circle of Life, leading efforts to create and produce We the Planet, the most eco-friendly large-scale rock concerts in the U.S., which became the primary model for “green events”.
-Alissa is former Executive Director of Resourceful Women, an organization that provided financial education and philanthropic support to women.
+From 2001-2007, Alissa served as Executive Director of Julia Butterfly Hill’s Circle of Life, leading efforts to create and produce We the Planet, the most eco-friendly large-scale rock concerts in the U.S., which at the time became the primary model for “green events”.
+Alissa is also the former Executive Director of the women’s philanthropic organization, Resourceful Women.
 She proudly serves on several nonprofit advisory boards and boards of directors, including Youth Empowered Action Camp, Bread for the Journey, Go Inspire Go, Veg Youth and Food Empowerment Project, and regularly provides strategic and business consulting to a wide variety of social change efforts.
 She holds an MBA in Nonprofit Management from the University of San Francisco and a BA from Oberlin College.
 Alissa is also a mom and a passionate advocate for her local foster care system.

 Julie Santos has been actively volunteering with grassroots movements and international relief agencies for over 8 years.
 Her efforts have brought her to work in disasters like Katrina and the 2010 Earthquake in Haiti.
 She has volunteered in multiple countries, helped spear-head several grassroots projects mainly focusing on community and individual action as the pivotal component to inspire change and progress.
 She is a graduate student at the Academy of Art University and is working on her thesis, a platform that encourages resource sharing among nonprofit organizations and individuals on an international level.
 Julie is constantly striving to find ways to remind people that now is the perfect time to practice a random act of kindness with the tools you have in the place you are at.